 A filter is a universal, two-port, frequency-selective device used in a wide variety of electronic circuits and applications.
-A low-pass filter is one which passes signals with a frequency lower than a certain cut-off frequency while attenuating the higher frequencies.
+A low-pass filter is one that passes signals with a frequency lower than a certain cut-off frequency while attenuating the higher frequencies.
 Low-pass filters are often used in radio transmitters, audio devices, and communication systems.
 They can be viewed as a two-port network when using a spectrum analyzer to characterize.
 The following steps are used to measure the low-pass filter characteristics using the Siglent SSA3000X spectrum analyzer.
-The SSA3000X will require the Tracking Generator (Option).
+The SSA3000X will require the Tracking Generator.

 In this example, the SSA3000X spectrum analyzer will be used to characterize a 450 MHz low-pass filter.